prof-sky/simplipfy/readme.md

 to Pyodide/Packages and the Pyodide/solve.py is updated automatically and annotated with the current Package version

-# Host inskale locally
+# Host simplipfy locally
-To host inskale locally you only have to go to the Pyodide Folder and execute `StartServer.ps1` this executes a simple http server integrated with Python.
-It executes it from a script called `GzipSimplePythonHttpServer.py` to support Gzip compression for .whl-Files.
-Inskale is then hosted on `http:\\localhost:8000`.
+To host simplipfy locally you only have to go to the Pyodide Folder and execute `StartServer.ps1` this executes a simple http server integrated with Python.
+It executes it from a script called `GzipSimplePythonHttpServer.py` to support Gzip compression for .whl-Files. simplipfy is then hosted on `http:\\localhost:8000`.
 It is important to go to `http:\\` and not `https:\\` because the simple http server does not support the https protocol.
 For an integration into an IDE it the `StartServerProcess.ps1` and `StopServerProcess.ps1` may be helpful. `StartServerProcess.ps1` starts a process and retrieves the process id and saves it into `server.pid`, which `StopServerProcess.ps1` uses to stop the process if the process is still running.
 `StartServerProcess.ps1` calls `StopServerProcess.ps1` when `server.pid` is in the directory.
-Some IDEs can be configured to execute a skript before executing code so the Server can be started before the IDE accesses `http:\\localhost:8000` to debug and test inskale.
+Some IDEs can be configured to execute a skript before executing code so the Server can be started before the IDE accesses `http:\\localhost:8000` to debug and test simplipfy.

 # Write netlists